tpehrson123/hafb-cpp-fundamentals/Module1/TO1-4/README.md

     - `externals` folder (DO NOT MODIFY): contains our unit test library
     - `test` folder (DO NOT MODIFY): contains our unit code
     - The `.gitignore` hidden file instructs git to ignore our build folder and anything else we do not want to track.
-    - The `.travis.yml` file controls which test `travis` is validating for us.
-As you complete the different TO and CA activities, you will modify this file (see below).
-This is what I will use to verify your code.

 - In our `src` folder, define these functions `ByValueAgeIn5Years` and `CurrentAge` , as illustrated here.
 Make sure that the value in the calling code does not change:
     ```c++